WeCanCodeIT/columbus-2017-fall/week4/README.md

 - Students will use the concept of Inheritance to develope relationships and hierarchies between classes
 - Students will test drive objects made through Inheritance
-- Students will be able to define A PIE
+- Students will be able to define A PIE by the end of the week

 ### Class Preparation